-A perfectly simple, easy vegan basil pesto recipe that you need on repeat.
-Basil pesto brights up any dish but is perfect on pasta or pizza.
-This dairy-free pesto version uses just a pinch of nutritional yeast to fill the dairy void while letting the star (obviously, the basil) shine!
+A perfectly simple basil pesto recipe made without cheese.
+Basil pesto brightens up any dish but is perfect on pasta or pizza.
+This dairy-free pesto uses just a pinch of nutritional yeast to fill the dairy void while letting the star (obviously, the basil) shine!

 This post may include affiliate links.
 Please read my disclosure policy.

-It is one of our favorite no-cook sauces.
-We use it over gluten-free pasta, spaghetti squash, roasted eggplant but most often just on some fresh garden tomatoes.
+I use it over gluten-free pasta, steamed spaghetti squash, and roasted eggplant but most often just on some fresh garden tomatoes.

 - Nutritional Yeast- This is our "cheese".
 If you aren't a fan of the flavor you can omit or reduce the quantity.